ziyuema/report/report.md

 of the nearest vectors along the given axis are returned. ]

 ## Error Correction (Max 200 Words)
-[Upload a clear dictionary and wrote some about how to detect sequential characters are words or not.]
+[Upload a clear dictionary and attempt to write a function about how to detect sequential characters whether they are words or not.]

 ## Performance